-Student body divided after #UMDivest
+Student body reckons with #UMDivest vote

 During Tuesday night’s Central Student Government meeting, which extended into early Wednesday morning, the resolution to call for a committee within the University of Michigan’s Board of Regents to investigate and consider divesting from companies allegedly involved in Palestinian human rights violations passed for the first time in the University's Ann Arbor campus history.
 The results of this vote were met with a wide range of intense emotions from students across campus as well as attendees of the public meeting.